Algernon Sydney Sullivan Award

 Online nominations are due Tuesday, March 14, 2017, at 5 p.m.

-These annual awards for excellence of character and service to humanity are given each year to one woman and one man from the graduating class (undergraduate or graduate) and to one non-student member of the University community.
+These annual awards for excellence of character and service to humanity are given each year to two students from the graduating class (undergraduate or graduate) and to one non-student member of the University community.

 The Algernon Sydney Sullivan Awards were established by the New York Southern Society in 1925 in memory of Mr. Sullivan, a southerner who became a prominent lawyer, businessman, and philanthropist in New York in the late nineteenth century.
 The Society and carefully selected colleges and universities jointly arrange for the issue of Medallions which are to be perpetual reminders of Algernon Sydney Sullivan.